 This is a free writing contest.
 StageofLife.com does not require a submission fee.
-TWO ESSAYS ENTRY PER PERSON FOR THE WRITING CONTEST.
+ONE ESSAY ENTRY PER PERSON FOR THE WRITING CONTEST.
 However, you are welcome to blog about your life or other topics outside of this writing contest at any time on StageofLife.com

 Last day of the month at midnight Pacific Standard Time (US).
-StageofLife.com time stamps all essay in Greenwich Mean Time (England) as we are an international writing initiative.
-International student submissions are welcome.
+StageofLife.com time stamps all essays in Greenwich Mean Time (England) as we are an international writing initiative.
+International submissions are welcome.

-Of the submitted essays, one student winner will be selected.
-The winner and semi-finalists will be announced here after the 15th of the following month.
+Of the submitted essays to StageofLife.com for a given writing contest prompt, one student winner and one adult winner will be selected.
+The winner and semi-finalists will be announced after the 20th of the following month.
 Winner and semi-finalists will be contacted by a StageofLife.com staffer via the email used to register for the website.